 The good news is that these days, there are more high quality cups being sold at reasonable prices than compared to even 5 years ago, when you didn’t have lots of options.

 Some of the more affordable, but still high quality brands are the Lena Cup and the Anigan Evacup.

 What’s the Best Menstrual Cup for a Beginner?

 If you’re new to menstrual cups are are wondering which one is right for you, you’ve come to the right place!

-In general, a firmer menstrual cup will work better for your first menstrual cup.
+In general, a firmer cup will work better for your first menstrual cup.
 That’s because the firm cups just pop open and snap into place easily when you insert them.
 You can actually hear them “pop.”

 The main disadvantage to firmer cups is that they can sometimes be a little bit uncomfortable.
 They can even cause cramping for some people.

 Softer cups are more difficult to insert and can sometimes require some manoeuvring to get them into place.

 What’s our top recommend for menstrual cup for a beginner?
 You really couldn’t go wrong with the Lena Cup.
 It’s slightly stiffer than average, along with having a small diameter and has some of the highest user ratings on Amazon among all menstrual cups.